If you’re looking for an effective solution to target problem wrinkles, then Botox may be the answer.

 You may have read about it in the news or even seen it on television – more and more celebrities are now using Botox® injections to maintain their young looks and skin.
-But the question on many people’s mind is ‘why is it so popular?’ or ‘what makes it such a sought after procedure?’
+But the question on many people’s minds is ‘why is it so popular?’ or ‘what makes it such a sought after the procedure?’

-Botox for men?
+Botox for Men?

 But that’s not all.
 Botox®’s applications have advanced from just cosmetic use to management of a variety of clinical conditions that cause muscle spasticity.
 Some of these conditions include blepharospasm, spastic paraparesis and cerebral palsy in both children and adults.
 Results have been promising and outcomes have been excellent.
 Other applications include managing patients with migraine (multiple Botox® injections are given to the scalp) and excessive sweating.

 There is no doubt that the future is bright for Botox®.
 Research is ongoing into looking at newer applications, and the results so far are promising.

 For more information on the IAPAM’s Botox Training,

 For more information on the IAPAM’s Aesthetic Medicine Symposium with Botox Training, visit https://www.aestheticmedicinesymposium.com